nickjackolaisen/BusinessInitiaitive/_posts/tools/2023-11-05-present_value_calculator.md

 It is an essential tool for making informed financial decisions.

+<a href="/time-value-of-money/present-value/" target="_blank">Learn more about to properly use Present Value in your business</a>

 ## Present Value Calculator

 To easily compute the present value, you can use this simple calculator.